Semantics meets attractiveness: Choice by salience: Additional relations with literature

-Choice by linear salience also explains the \textsl{compromise effect}, which accounts for an increase of the probability of selecting a certain item whenever this item appears as `intermediate' rather than `extreme' in a menu.
-Compromise effect was first investigated by \cite{Simonson1989}, whose experiments show that a brand may gain market share when it becomes a compromise option in a choice set.
-After this seminal paper, this phenomenon has been analyzed according to different theoretical frameworks (see, e.g., \citet{KivetzNetzerSrinivasan2004}).
-To illustrate how this principle acts, consider the case of a consumer who must choose between different versions of the same good, say $w,x,y,z$.
+Choice by linear salience also explains the \textsl{compromise effect}, which accounts for an increase of the probability of selecting an item appearing as `intermediate' rather than `extreme' in a menu.
+Compromise effect was first investigated by \cite{Simonson1989}, whose experiments show that a brand may gain market share when it becomes a compromise option in a choice set.\footnote{Later on, this phenomenon has been analyzed in various theoretical frameworks: see, e.g., \citet{KivetzNetzerSrinivasan2004}.} To illustrate it, consider a consumer who chooses among distinct versions of the same good, say $w,x,y,z$.
 According to their quality $q$, these items are ranked by $z>_{q} y>_{q} x>_{q} w$.
 A higher quality entails a lower affordability in price $p$, which yields the reverse ordering $w>_{p} x >_{p} y>_{p}z$.
-It follows that if $y$ is the top-quality good in a menu, then it is likely not to be selected; on the contrary, if $y$ appears as an intermediate alternative, then the consumer may choose it.
-Linear salience can explain this anomaly as follows.
+A top-quality item is unlikely to be selected in a menu, whereas an intermediate alternative may be chosen.